comprna/ISOTOPE/README.md

 # ISOTOPE
-ISOform-guided prediction of epiTOPEs In Cancer
+ISOform-guided prediction of epiTOPEs in cancer

 The pipeline is divided in 4 parts, depending the event type the user wants to obtain: